Nathan Lewin has engaged in trial and appellate litigation in federal and state courts for 40 years.

-the United States.
-Since entering private practice he has argued in the Supreme Court another 15 times, for a total of 27 arguments in the Supreme Court.
-His Supreme Court cases have included the representation of banks and other commercial interests as well as criminal cases and issues
+As an assistant to the solicitor general in the Department of Justice under Archibald Cox and Thurgood Marshall, Lewis argued 12 cases before the Supreme Court.
+Since entering private practice, he has argued in the Supreme Court another 15 times, for a total of 27 arguments in the Supreme Court.
+His Supreme Court cases have included the representation of banks and other commercial interests, criminal cases, and issues of constitutional law.

-of Justice, and before that as Deputy Administrator of the Bureau of Security and Consular Affairs at the Department of State.
-On leaving government service, Mr. Lewin was a founding partner of Miller Cassidy Larroca and Lewin, which was one of the nation's foremost litigation "boutiques" for
+After leaving government service, he was a founding partner of Miller Cassidy Larroca and Lewin, one of the nation's foremost litigation “boutiques” for more than 30 years.